-Because many area residents commute to work, workforce demands and projections for King County as a whole were considered in addition to area-specific data.
-Washington's Employment Security Department collects data on employer demand and also produces employment projections by county.
-A review of King County's data revels that currently, IT-focused jobs top the list of high-demand jobs - and come with a robust median annual wage.
-Registered nurses are the fourth highest profession in demand, and they too command a healthy wage.
-Interestingly, the top six in-demand jobs are rounded out by retail salespeople at five and customer service representatives at six, which both come with significantly lower median annual wages.
-For example, the median annual wage for a software developer is more than \$85,000 higher than that of a retail salesperson.
+Because many area residents commute to work, this analysis considered workforce demands and projections for King County as a whole in addition to area-specific data.
+Washington's Employment Security Department collects data on employer demand and produces employment projections by county.
+A review of King County's data reveals that IT-focused jobs currently top the list of high-demand jobs and come with a robust median annual wage.
+The demand for RNs is the fourth-highest, and they too command a healthy wage.
+Interestingly, the top six in-demand jobs are rounded out by retail salespeople (#5) and customer service representatives (#6), both of which have significantly lower median annual wages.
+For example, the median annual wage for a software developer is more than \$85,000 higher than that of a retail salesperson, which may in part be reflective of the part-time nature of much retail employment.
+A list of the top ten in-demand occupations in King County in October 2016 is available in Table 25.50